 The Clinical Research Facility is academically supported by King’s Health Partners, a pioneering collaboration between King’s College London, South London and Maudsley NHS Foundation Trust, Guy’s and St Thomas’ NHS Foundation Trust, King's College Hospital NHS Foundation Trust.

-The facility is funded directly through a National Institute of Health Research (NIHR) grant and indirectly through the Maudsley Biomedical Research Centre (BRC) for five years.
+The facility is funded directly through a National Institute of Health Research (NIHR) grant and indirectly through the Maudsley Biomedical Research Centre (BRC).

 Find out more about the CRF in this short film: